Mountshannon-Whitegate

-Mountshannon-Whitegate, formerly Clonrush, is a parish in County Clare and part of the Inis Cealtra grouping of parishes within the Roman Catholic Diocese of Killaloe.
+Mountshannon-Whitegate, formerly Clonrush, is a parish in County Clare, Ireland, and part of the Inis Cealtra grouping of parishes within the Roman Catholic Diocese of Killaloe.

-Current (2022) co-parish priest is Joe McMahon.
+As of 2022, the co-parish priest is Joe McMahon.

 The parish is an amalgamation of two medieval parishes: Clonrush and Iniscaeltra (or Holy Island).

 Churches

 There are two churches in the parish.

 The main church is the St. Caimin's Church in Mountshannon.
 The gothic-style church was built in 1836 on a design by parish priest Fr.
 Patrick O'Meally.
 The building was not a success and already in 1845 the building was raised some 5 feet.